Konica Minolta Renews IMSA Partnership

-Ramsey, NJ, Dec.
-05, 2024 (GLOBE NEWSWIRE) -- Konica Minolta Business Solutions U.S.A., Inc. (Konica Minolta) today announced the renewal of its Official Partnership with the International Motor Sports Association (IMSA).
+MISSISSAUGA, Ontario, Dec.
+10, 2024 (GLOBE NEWSWIRE) -- Konica Minolta Business Solutions (Canada) Ltd. (Konica Minolta) today announced the renewal of its Official Partnership with the International Motor Sports Association (IMSA).
 This year, the relationship will expand its impact through the company’s support of IMSA’s new STEM - Science, Engineering, Technology and Math - education program for high school students in select race markets.

 Konica Minolta’s business hub of the paddock will remain known as the Konica Minolta Business Center, which has become a highly recognizable element at IMSA events, providing corporate partners, automobile partners, teams, drivers and other stakeholders a place to conduct business at the track.
 The hub will now also facilitate at-track STEM initiatives, where students will hear from team engineers, drivers, corporate and OEM partners and IMSA Officials.
 They will also have opportunities to visit the IMSA Technology Center, Race Control and more.
 Additionally, as the sponsor of the in-school curriculum, Konica Minolta will directly support teachers, administrators and students in high schools with a comprehensive and turn-key STEM module.